 The Problem with Baby Powder

-It’s pretty well known by now that baby powder is not good for babies.
+It’s pretty well known that baby powder is not good for babies.
 The big problem with baby powder is the ingredient talc.

-The recent controversy, and lost court battles, by Johnson and Johnson has shed light on the topic.
-Johnson and Johnson has been accused of hiding evidence of possible asbestos in it’s talc since the early 1970’s.
+Recent controversy and lost court battles, by Johnson and Johnson, has shed light on the topic.
+Johnson and Johnson has been accused of hiding evidence of possible asbestos in its talc since the early 1970’s.
 You can read about the court cases and cover-up in detail in this article by the New York Times.

 Even talc without asbestos is not without its hazards.